ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2023-12-06】[madhuakula / kubernetes-goat](https://github.com/madhuakula/kubernetes-goat) - Kubernetes Goat is a "Vulnerable by Design" cluster environment to learn and practice Kubernetes security using an interactive hands-on playground 🚀
+* 【2023-12-06】[wundergraph / cosmo](https://github.com/wundergraph/cosmo) - The open-source alternative to Apollo GraphOS.
+Building, maintaining, and collaborating on GraphQL Federation at Scale.
 * 【2023-12-04】[anonystick / anonystick](https://github.com/anonystick/anonystick) -
 * 【2023-12-04】[Meekdai / Gmeek](https://github.com/Meekdai/Gmeek) - Gmeek is a Blog All in Github
 * 【2023-12-03】[flutter / super_dash](https://github.com/flutter/super_dash) -